mosesselzing123-gif/Improving-Delivery-Efficiency-and-Cost-Optimization-in-Logistics-Operations-Using-Data-Analytics./README.md

 v.
 Provide data-driven recommendations

 2. Statement of Problem
-1. Monitor delivery performance effectively
-2. Control rising transportation and fuel costs
-3. Identify underperforming drivers and vehicles
-4. Optimize route efficiency
+i.
+Monitor delivery performance effectively ii.
+Control rising transportation and fuel costs iii.
+Identify underperforming drivers and vehicles iv.
+Optimize route efficiency
-5. Manager need better decision-making tools.
+v.
+Manager need better decision-making tools.

 3. Significance of the Study
-This study provides insights that can help logistics companies:
-1. Improve delivery performance
-2. Reduce operational costs
-3. Enhance resource utilization
+i.
+Improve delivery performance ii.
+Reduce operational costs iv.
+Enhance resource utilization
-4. Support data-driven decision-making
+v.
+Support data-driven decision-making
-5. Support data-driven decision-making
+v.
+Support data-driven decision-making

 4. Tools Used
-1. SQL
+i.
+SQL
 Used to query, join, and summarize data.
-SQL was also used to validate KPIs such as on-time delivery rate and fuel cost.
+SQL was also used to validate KPIs such as on-time delivery rate and fuel cost. ii.
+Power BI
-2. Power BI
-Used to build the data model, create DAX measures, and design interactive dashboards.
+Used to build the data model, create DAX measures, and design interactive dashboards. iii.
+Microsoft Excel
-3. Microsoft Excel
 Used for preliminary inspection, quick cleaning, and verification of CSV files before import.

 5. METHODOLOGY
-1. Data Source
+i.
+Data Source
 The data used for this study was obtained from a logistics operations database containing several related tables.
-Each table stores a different aspect of the company’s daily activities, and together they provide a complete view of logistics performance.
+Each table stores a different aspect of the company’s daily activities, and together they provide a complete view of logistics performance. ii.
+Data Preparation
-2. Data Preparation
-Before analysis, the data was cleaned and transformed to ensure consistency and accuracy.
+Before analysis, the data was cleaned and transformed to ensure consistency and accuracy. iii.
+Data Modeling
-3. Data Modeling
-To support efficient analysis, the data was organized using a star schema model.
-4. Key Performance Indicators (KPIs)
+To support efficient analysis, the data was organized using a star schema model. iv.
+Key Performance Indicators (KPIs)
 Six KPIs were calculated to assess logistics performance.

 6. FINDINGS